The complete TCPA express written consent checklist

 Then, you can store and access this documentation of consent through TrustedForm Retain, which holds certificates and makes them available for up to five years.

-Then, use TrustedForm Verify to help identify if prior express written consent disclosures were presented digitally in a one-to-one manner.
+Then, use TrustedForm Verify to help identify if prior express written consent disclosures were presented digitally.

 Best practices for obtaining and managing prior express written consent